ietf-wg-ppm/draft-ietf-ppm-dap/draft-ietf-ppm-dap.md

 with this collection job.
 The batch buckets to retrieve depend on the batch mode of this task:

-* For time-interval tasks, this is all batch buckets whose batch bucket identifiers are contained within the batch interval specified in the `CollectionJobReq`'s query.
+* For time-interval ({{time-interval-batch-mode}}), this is all batch buckets whose batch bucket identifiers are contained within the batch interval specified in the `CollectionJobReq`'s query.
-* For leader-selected tasks, this is the batch bucket associated with the batch ID the Leader has chosen for this collection job.
+* For leader-selected ({{leader-selected-batch-mode}}), this is the batch bucket associated with the batch ID the Leader has chosen for this collection job.

 The Leader then combines the values inside the batch bucket as follows: